rehive/rehive-javascript/README.md

 ### About

-This is the client side Javascript SDK for the Rehive API.
-It can be used with any client side web application (React, Angular, Vue, etc) or included as a CDN in your HTML file
+This is the Javascript SDK for the Rehive API.

-If you would like to use the Rehive API in a server side NodeJS Application, please consider using the [REST Endpoints](https://docs.rehive.com/?shell#introduction) instead.

-### Installation
+## Installation

 via NPM:

-`$ npm install rehive`
+`npm install rehive`

 via CDN: